📄 Source: chipsalliance/caliptra-sw/rom/dev/README.md @ 0a7d46b

 Word 6,7,8,9,10: MLDSA Subject Key Id

-Words 11: UEID type as defined in IETF RATS specification
+Words 11: UEID type as defined in the IETF EAT specification

 Words 12,13,14,15: Manufacturer Serial Number